yarisvt/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 {{< warning success >}}
 **Warning**

-The new Helm Charts are in beta stage.
+The new Helm Charts are in the beta stage.
 Breaking changes may be introduced before stable release.
 {{< /warning >}}

 To deploy Tyk Self Managed (for single data center) using the new helm chart, please use [tyk-single-dc](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-single-dc) chart.